5 min read

 For many startups (especially those which belong to the Software-as-a-Service business) this is solved by drafting a general Terms of Service through so-called click-wrap or browsewrap agreements.
 These agreements are publicly available and while they save time for the startups (considering that they do not require negotiations with each customer), they do carry a challenge of creating an agreement that shall “cover” all specific situations for a great number of individuals.

 In addition, particularly since they are public, these agreements are often subject to various attacks which can often end up in court, even as the subject of mass lawsuits.
 And as the startups are trying to lower their costs when starting their business, copying others’ general terms of service happens frequently.
 However, acting in this manner is seriously problematic, and it can lead to multiple problems – from the startup which hasn’t protected their business (since the copied conditions were adopted for another company) to violation of the third party’s copyright.
-We have written more on this in our blog on Website Terms of Use.
+We have written more on this in our blog: Why Copying Other People’s Terms of Use and Privacy Policy is a Bad Idea. .

 2) Non-disclosure Agreement (NDA)